DRMALEK/Getir_Assignment/README.md

 # Getir_Assignment
-A RESTful API with a single endpoint that fetches the data from MongoDB collection and return the results.
+A RESTful API with a single endpoint that fetches the data from a MongoDB collection and return the results.